 Highlights from nampiLLai‘s introduction

 In the previous decad, AzhwAr explained that there is no ignorance in the auspicious qualities of bhagavAn as said in thiruvAimozhi 2.10.11 “poruL enRu ivvulagam padaiththavan pugazhmEl maruLil vaNkurugUr vaN SatakOpan“; here, in this decad, AzhwAr says that there is an ignorance [about the various beautiful aspects of bhagavAn] in the matters of such bhagavAn who is filled with auspicious qualities.
-The reason for ignorance identified previously is karma [ones own virtues/vices in material realm].
+The reason for ignorance identified previously is karma [one;s own virtues/vices in material realm].
 But the ignorance here is due to greatness of bhagavAn.
 Even nithysUris have this type of doubts.
 Since this doubt is fitting with the true nature of the jIvAthmA, this will remain as long as the jIvAthmA exists.

-AzhwAr, while enjoying thirumalai, as mentioned in periya thirumozhi 7.10.3 “vadamAmalai uchchi” (the top of the great northern mountain), experienced the divine beauty of azhagar emperumAn who looks like a part of the divine hill, like a kalpaka tree which has many many branches; AzhwAr becomes delighted thinking about bhagavAn who cannot be seen by the self-effort of vEdham, vaidhika purushas [sages such as vyAsa et al], brahmA, rudhra et al, but can be seen by everyone irrespective of their birth, activity etc when shown by bhagavAn himself.
+AzhwAr, while enjoying thirumalai, as mentioned in periya thirumozhi 7.10.3 “vadamAmalai uchchi” (the top of the great northern mountain), experienced the divine beauty of azhagar emperumAn who looks like a part of the divine hill, like a kalpaka tree which has many branches; AzhwAr becomes delighted thinking about bhagavAn who cannot be seen by the self-effort of vEdham, vaidhika purushas [sages such as vyAsa et al], brahmA, rudhra et al, but can be seen by everyone irrespective of his/her birth, activity etc when shown by bhagavAn himself.

 Each pAsuram is discussed subsequently.

 - pAsuram 2